McDonald’s Pick N’ Play interactive billboard game in Stockholm, controlled by a smartphone.

 The prize is not the point.
 The real value is a measurable bridge from street attention to store visit.
 A time-based win condition filters for people who are actually willing to pause, focus, and then act, which makes the coupon a higher-signal trigger than a generic discount blast.

-What to steal for your next DOOH idea
+Steal these moves for your next DOOH game

 • Use a mechanic people already know.
 Familiar rules beat clever rules in outdoor contexts.